yogn7294/E-Commerce-site/README.md

 *(Replace `open` with the appropriate command for your OS if necessary, such as `start` on Windows)*

-Assets for the site: google drive link
+Assets for the site: Google Drive link https://drive.google.com/drive/folders/1YHxm1mc_uKSioqfMGJ4uLGOzMaEWm3ET?usp=sharing